Kostas Poulis: Club career

-Poulis, from a young age he loved football and AEK Athens, while he often watched training sessions of his favorite team.
-In 1943, during the occupation of Greece, he signed up for a team from his neighborhood, Treis Asteres and competed in the fields of the surrounding area.
-In 1945 after the end of the occupation, AEK Athens youth coach Giorgos Daispangos was looking for talent to fill AEK and rebuild a strong team similar to the one that dominated the last three years before the war.
-In a training session, he saw Poulis doing tricks with the ball and invited him to train with the club, making his dream come true.
+Poulis started his football career in 1943, during the occupation of Greece, when he signed for a neighborhood club of his, Treis Asteres and competed in the pitches of the surrounding area.
+In 1945 after the end of the occupation, the academy manager of AEK Athens, Georgios Daispangos was looking for prominent footballers in ored to build a strong team similar to the one that dominated the last three years before the war.
+In a training session, he saw Poulis doing tricks with the ball and invited him to train with the club.
+The young player who was a supporter of AEK, due to his fathers refuge origin, he joined the academy departments of the club.

-At first he was a substitute footballer, but in May 1948 the team played friendly matches in Thessaloniki and in the first game the team's left midfielder Isaggeleas was injured.
-In the next match against Iraklis, on 3 May Poulis takes his place making his debut in the men's team in a wins 3–0 victory.
-From that day on, Poulis occupied the position of the left midfielder in the starting eleven.
-Poulis had a huge career at AEK, where he won the 3 Cups as well as an Athens FCA Championship.
+During his first years in the men's team he was a substitute, but in May 1948 the team played friendly matches at Thessaloniki and in the first game the team's left midfielder Isangeleas was injured.
+In the following match against Iraklis on 3 May, Poulis took his place and making his debut in a 3–0 win.
+From that day on Poulis was established as the left midfielder in the main squad.
+After the retirement of Kleanthis Maropoulos Poulis became the team's captain.
+During his 11-year spell at AEK, he won the 3 Cups as well as an Athens FCA Championship.
 In the summer of 1959 he was traded with his teammates Bounas, Teboneras, Valsamis and Kokkinidis to Propontis Chalkida in order for AEK to acquire the goalkeeper, Kimon Dimitriou.
 The following season he signed for Apollon Athens until 1961 when he ended his career.